powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 !!! note "HWPC Sensor pre-requisites"
     In addition of a supported architecture, there is some pre-requisites:

-    - Using a Linux distribution exposing the [perf](https://perf.wiki.kernel.org/index.php/Main_Page) api
+    - Using a Linux distribution exposing the [`perf`](https://perf.wiki.kernel.org/index.php/Main_Page) api
     - Using Cgroup version 1 when using version 1.2 or older.
 See [this section](../cgroup/cgroup_v1_activation.md) about its configuration
-    - Deploying on a physical device as the HWPC Sensor must have access to the real CPU register
+    - Deploying on a physical server as the HWPC Sensor must have access to the real CPU register

 ## Sensor outputs

-The sensor provides raw values of performance counters as well as `RAPL` raw values in microjoules.
+The sensor provides raw values of performance counters and `RAPL` raw values in micro-joules.

 ## Installation

 The default installation is done through a Docker container.
-The different images can be found on the [Docker Hub](https://hub.docker.com/r/powerapi/hwpc-sensor/tags)
+The different images can be found on [Docker Hub](https://hub.docker.com/r/powerapi/hwpc-sensor/tags).

-Here is a sample to deploy the latest image version available.
+Here is the command to deploy the latest image version available.
 === "Docker"

     ```sh